bekher/parapit-style/README.md

 + Use string formatters instead of + concatenation, for example: `myStr = ‘The %s number is %d’ % (‘magic’, 42)`

 -----
-Check out [Mozilla's style guide](https://developer.mozilla.org/en-US/docs/Mozilla/Developer_guide/Coding_Style) that inpsired some parts of this guide.
+Check out [Mozilla's style guide](https://developer.mozilla.org/en-US/docs/Mozilla/Developer_guide/Coding_Style) that inspired portions of this guide.

 ## Complete guides